pehringer/spud/README.md

 ```
 The processor lacks subtraction hardware.
 The workaround is to negate one of the numbers then add them together.
-Negate the binary number using two's complement.
+Negate the number using two's complement.
-Bitwise not the number, add one to the number.
+Bitwise not the number, then add one to the number.
 ```
 START nt B
       ad ONE